Philippines defense minister says U.S. treaty needs comprehensive review | Law-Order

 Philippines defense minister says U.S. treaty needs comprehensive review

 Duterte had vowed to terminate the Visiting Forces Agreement after Washington denied a visa to a Philippine senator who is an ally of the president.
-For the United States, having the ability to rotate in troops is important not only for the defense of the Philippines, but strategically when it comes to countering China's assertive behavior in the region.
+For Washington, having the ability to rotate in troops is important not only for defense of the Philippines, but strategically when it comes to countering China in the region.

 In July, U.S. Secretary of State Antony Blinken repeated https://www.reuters.com/world/china/us-repeats-warning-china-against-attack-philippine-forces-2021-07-12 a warning to China that an attack on Philippine armed forces in the South China Sea would trigger the mutual defense treaty.